 Medical transcription is the process of creating reports and written documents from medical professionals’ audio files and recordings.

-- You will create several reports that go into the patient’s medical records.
+- Create several reports that go into the patient’s medical records.

-- You will ensure the usage of the right medical terminology, procedures, and treatments.
+- Ensure the usage of the correct medical terminology, procedures, and treatments.

 Now that you know what you’ll do as a medical transcriptionist, you need to be aware of the steps it takes to become a medical transcriptionist from home.

-Since medical transcription jobs from home focus specifically on the medical field and the dictation of medical professionals, this means that you need a decent medical background.
+Since medical transcription jobs from home focus specifically on the medical field and the dictation of medical professionals, this means that you need a strong medical background.

 In this case, you will need to ensure getting certified before applying for jobs.

-If you’ve worked in a medical facility before or you have prior medical experience, then you won’t need to worry about this step.
+If you’ve worked in a medical facility before or have prior medical experience, then you won’t need to worry about this.

-A medical transcription training gives you a solid foundation of the vocabulary that will be used, a general understanding of the human body and a lot of subjects that you will find yourself encountering during transcribing.
+Medical transcription training gives you a solid foundation of the vocabulary that will be used, a general understanding of the human body, and many subjects that you will find yourself encountering during transcribing.

-Start applying to medical transcription jobs from home!
+Start applying for medical transcription jobs from home!

 Do you have to have a degree to be a medical transcriptionist?

-A lot of you are probably wondering what the requirements are for becoming a medical transcriptionist.
+A lot of you are probably wondering what the requirements are to work as a medical transcriptionist.

 This is mandatory for anyone who’s trying to become a medical transcriptionist.
-These programs usually take anything from 6 to 24 months.
-This is to ensure that you’re familiar with:
+These programs usually take anywhere from 6 to 24 months.
+This is to ensure that you’re familiar with the following:

-Not only is this mandatory, but it will also be very hard for you to find a medical transcription job (even if it’s just entry-level) that doesn’t require a medical background.
+Not only is this mandatory, but it will also be very hard for you to find a medical transcription job, even an entry-level one, that doesn’t require a medical background.